What Happens When A Reverse Mortgage Ends?

 The reverse mortgage would be paid off just like any other mortgage in both these scenarios.

 3. All Homeowners/Spouses Pass Away

-In this situation, your Estate ‘takes over’ the reverse mortgage as well at the title to the home.
-The executor of the Estate will pass down the title to the home to your heirs, as dictated in your will.
+In this situation, your Estate ‘takes over’ the reverse mortgage as well as the title to the home.
+The Executor of the Estate will pass down the title to the home to your heirs, as dictated in your will.

 Your Estate will have around 180 days to inform the lender what they intend to do – I’ll discuss this in more detail below.